So what exactly can the Boston Bruins

 "I'm certainly not going to tell you what my adjustments are going to be, but you know, they did what we expected them to do," Julien said.
 "They came at us hard and played physical.
 They did all of the things that we thought they would do and we said right from the start that it's going to be a good series.
 Obviously, it's off to a good start."

-Flyers goalie Brian Boucher, who made 41 saves in defeat, felt the team played admirably despite a lackluster effort in the first period that led to the Bruins grabbing a 2-0 lead.
-The Flyers were coming off an eight-day layoff after eliminating the New Jersey Devils in five games.
+, who made 41 saves in defeat, felt the team played admirably despite a lackluster effort in the first period that led to the Bruins grabbing a 2-0 lead.
+The Flyers were coming off an eight-day layoff after eliminating the New Jersey Devils

 "I think we should be pretty pleased with the way we played our second and third period," Boucher said.
 "Once we got skating and got our legs about us, we did a good job five-on-five.
 Our power-play did a good job for us tonight (2-for-5).